-There are five presentation formats offered at the AHA Leadership Summit.
-Submitters must choose the preferred presentation format and may choose more than one option.
+There are four presentation formats offered at the AHA Leadership Summit and Virtual Conference.
+Submitters must choose a preferred presentation format and may choose more than one option.
 AHA will consider the submitter’s format preference taking into consideration the best venue for the topic given the slots available.
-AHA reserves the right to make the final decision and will communicate the presentation format in the notification of acceptance.
+AHA reserves the right to make the final decision on presentation format and whether the session will be delivered in person or virtually, depending on the suitability of the format.
+AHA will communicate this in the notification of acceptance.

-- Roundtable Discussion: A 20-minute presentation followed by 40-minute conversation.
+- Roundtable Discussions: A 15-minute presentation followed by 30-minute facilitated conversation.
 The purpose of the Roundtables is to raise critical issues and encourage attendees to share their own experiences, challenges, and successes with active facilitation to stimulate discussion.
 The emphasis is on getting participants engaged in a robust conversation – rather than on having speakers deliver lengthy presentations in more of a didactic manner.

 - Intensives: Intensives are longer sessions of 1.5 to 2.25 hours that are structured to provide attendees with active learning opportunities and immersion in an important topic.
 The proposed session should utilize an instructional format, e.g., design thinking, that engages participants in collaboration with their peers to develop innovative solutions to persistent challenges.
 Successful proposals will demonstrate that presenters have expertise with facilitation.